aurimasmb/worldclimatebath/meeting2.md

 Niall, do you need any more details for publicity?
 Do you need help printing,  distributing materials or otherwise?

+Niall says: are there any additional details which we want to work into the poster or pub materials?

 ### SiP Involvement

 Maya, does SiP want to get involved, and if so, how? : )